usethesource/rascal-website/courses/Bibliography/Bibliography.md

    > Rascal technological space.
 Generating notebook interfaces for DSLs, like IDEs, and deriving usable block-based language interfaces
    > from context-free grammars are two highlights.

+* J. Coutaz, J. The Box, A Layout Abstraction for User Interface Toolkits.
+(1984) Pittsburgh, PA: Carnegie Mellon University.
+   > This technical report from CMU captures the domain of two dimensional layouts, including pretty printing in an elegant, functionally complete combinator language.
+   > Later this Box abstraction would form the basic layer for all pretty printing and formatting utilities in ASF+SDF Meta-Environment,
+   > and Rascal.
+It also ended up in other meta programming systems such as StrategoXT, SPoofax and DMS.

 ### 2010's